 Finally, the foreign-national must be eligible to receive the H-1B visa or status.
 If the foreign employee is outside the U.S., then there is no issue in proving that the H-1B visa employee had maintained status.
 There is an issue if the employee is currently in the U.S. Make certain that you give your H-1B lawyer sufficient documentation that proves proper status.

 The other relevant issue that pertains to the prospective employee is whether or not he or she is qualified to fill the particular position.
 If the foreign employee has a foreign degree, then an equivalency evaluation from a reputable evaluator must be obtained.
 There are special rules that apply if the employee has less than a four-year bachelor degree or its equivalent, and those rules must be studied and followed carefully.

 Get Help with H-1B Petitions

 These are short synopsis of some of the large issues that governs the approvability of an H1b visa.
 In the end I would like to leave the reader with one thought: consult with an aggressive and reputable H1b visa lawyer one who will help your company achieve its objectives.
-The immigration lawyers at Shihab & Associates, Co., LPA, are very experienced in H1b petitions for large and great emphasis on small employer issues.
+The immigration lawyers at Shihab Burke, LLC, Attorneys At Law, are very experienced in H1b petitions for large and great emphasis on small employer issues.